 JUNE 7, 1978 (2) Los Angeles.
 A Sesational slow - love the minute and a half "Rainy Day" instrumental - its the way that song should be played.
 This is '78 at its mighty mightiest.
 Jeez even the band intro took 5 minutes.
 One of the essential big band Bob boots.

 TALES OF YANKEE POWER.
 June 18, 1978.
 Earl's Court, London, England.
 While not essential another enjoyable outing.
-No artwork.

 JUNE 19, 1978 (2) The next night at Earl's court.
 A really nice performance, but a strange recording.
 Sounds nice at low volume, but turn it up and you get plenty of distortion.